ldcdorn/haelth/doc/software_requirement_specification.md

 ### 2. Functional Requirements

-#### 2.1 Overview
+#### 2.1 Overview & Vision
-Our app aims to offer a comprehensive platform where users can seamlessly monitor their daily habits, set wellness goals, and receive personalized feedback.
-By combining these core aspects of health, HÆLTH supports users in achieving a balanced lifestyle, while staying mindful of their physical and mental well-being.
+Our app, HÆLTH, is designed to provide a comprehensive platform for users to effortlessly track their daily habits, establish meaningful wellness goals, and receive tailored feedback to support their journey.
+By integrating these essential elements of health management, HÆLTH empowers individuals to achieve a well-rounded lifestyle.
+It places equal emphasis on fostering mindfulness of both physical and mental well-being, ensuring users are equipped with the tools and insights needed to live healthier, more balanced lives.

 #### 2.2 Use Case: Meditation exercises
 - The user wants to improve his/her mindfulness through (meditation) exercises.